Altinn/altinn-studio-docs/content/notifications/reference/architecture/notifications/_index.en.md

 - [RegisterClient](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications.Integrations/Register/RegisterClient.cs)
   consumes Altinn Register's internal API to retrieve the official and user registered contact points associated with organizations.
 - [AuthorizationService](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications.Integrations/Authorization/AuthorizationService.cs)
-  consumes Altinn Authorization's internal API to verify that all users with registered contact points for an organization are authorized.
+  consumes Altinn Authorization's Decision API to verify that all users with registered contact points for an organization are authorized.
 The decision request will ask if a given user still have read access to the resource that the notification is about.

 ## Cron jobs